dsp-uga/Edamame/README.md

     - `ARIMA`: Running Autoregressive Integrated Moving Average model
     - `LSTM`: Running Long Short-term Memory model

 Each folders includes one module and you can run it through the command above.
+You are also able to import module `ARIMA` and `LSTM` in python scripts as usual package.
 Each module provides their own arguments, use `help()` to know more details when running the algorithms.

 ## Evaluation